-BGCI: The global network > Mission statement
+BGCI: about us > Mission statement

 Our vision is a world in which plant diversity is valued, secure and supporting all life.